Gabe-N-Olivas/Salt-Bot-v2/README.md

 Another thing you may want to do is change the default dev password (root) using the the makehash.py file.

+Configuration is also made easy using the conf.py file!

 ## Roadmap

 Right now I'm the only one who's running this project and between school, and work I may not have a ton of time to work on this project.
 That being said here's what I plan for the future of this bot in order of priority: